Opiate Addiction Treatment

-Addiction comes in many forms, and it ravages lives in different ways—but opiate addiction can be especially treacherous.
-The drug class known as opiates encompasses everything from prescription painkillers to illicit drugs like heroin—and according to many researchers, represents the fastest growing addiction class in the United States.
+Opiate addiction can be especially treacherous.
+Opiates encompass everything from prescription painkillers to illicit drugs like heroin - and according to many researchers, represents the fastest growing addiction class in the United States.

-For those addicted to opiates, hope and healing can seem distant, even impossible—but they are not.
-Opiate addiction help is out there, and in fact is available through MFI Recovery.
+For those addicted to opiates, hope and healing can seem distant, even impossible - but they are not.
+Opiate addiction help is available through MFI Recovery.
 Our program is known for its compassion and its care; for its individualization and for its affordability.
-Learn more about opiate addiction treatment, and about the options available to those in addiction’s grip.

 What Drugs are Considered Opiates?